113ll3/Ibmclouddocscli/idt/commands.md

 ## list
 {: #list}

-You can list all {{site.data.keyword.Bluemix_notm}} projects in a space.
+You can list all {{site.data.keyword.Bluemix_notm}} applications in a resource group.

-Run the following command to list your projects:
+Run the following command to list your applications:

 ```
 ibmcloud dev list